Mar 26, 2013, 11:00 AM

 Some of areas that benefit from cultural diversification due to migration include hospitality-food, travel and tourism, research, innovation, entrepreneurship etc. Cultural diversity leads to diverse workforce.
 A diverse workforce would lead to different skills and mindsets, increased understanding and knowledge, creativity, generation of new ideas which in turn lead to business, technological and cultural innovation.
 In addition, global linkages increase as culturally diverse staff, particularly migrant workers, may have international connections aiding the flow of labour, goods and services.

 Cultural diversity also enhances diversity and competitiveness of economy as most of migrants belong to youth population.

 Richness of resources and expanding markets has made many African countries an important destination of immigration in post globalized era.
 Rwanda is one of African countries attracting people due to emerging opportunities in business and liberal policies.
 Over past few years population of Rwandan economy has become very vibrant.
 Rwanda is receiving immigrants from all over the world.
 Major drivers of migration among highly skilled labour include soaring education, IT and engineering services demand in Rwanda.

-Among African countries immigrants have been contributing considerably to the growth of South Africa’s economy.
+Among African countries immigrants have been contributing considerably to the growth of many African nations.
 It has been boosting employment in the country and also raising the income per capita.
 In addition, immigrants have a positive impact on the government’s fiscal balance, mostly because they tend to pay more in taxes.

 A Guest Editorial